-Cash, Cash Equivalents and Investments
+Cash and Cash Equivalents

 The Company considers all highly liquid investments with an original maturity of three months or less at the date of purchase to be cash equivalents.
-Investments not classified as cash equivalents with maturities less than one year from the balance sheet date are classified as short-term investments, while investments with maturities in excess of one year from the balance sheet date are classified as long-term investments.
 Management determines the appropriate classification of investments at the time of purchase, and re-evaluates such determination at each balance sheet date.
+The Company did not have any short-term or long-term investments at December 31, 2015 or 2014.

 Cash and cash equivalents primarily consist of cash on deposit with banks and amounts held in interest-bearing money market accounts.
 Cash equivalents are carried at cost, which approximates their fair market value.
-Investments primarily consist of certificates of deposit, commercial paper and corporate debentures.
-At December 31, 2013, the Company classified its investments as held-to-maturity as it was the Company's intention to hold such investments until they mature.
-As such, investments are recorded at amortized cost at December 31, 2013.

-Cash and cash equivalents as of December 31, 2014 consist of the following:
+Cash and cash equivalents as of December 31, 2015 and 2014 consist of the following: